 Hai Ba Trung

-We started the tour with a decidedly non-traditional Vietnamese food: Vietnamese pizza (Banh Kep).
+We started the tour with a decidedly non-traditional Hoi An food: Vietnamese pizza (Banh Kep).
 It is loosely related to Italian pizza and, like its European cousin, is a popular snack for school kids and teenagers.

 Banh Kep consists of a circular rice cracker which is carefully toasted over an open coal fire until crispy.
 “Pizza” toppings, like pork pate or quail eggs, are added and the whole concoction is roasted over the fire again.